FiXato/openMSX-builder/README.markdown

   This is important so I don't break it in a future version unintentionally.
 4. Commit, but do not mess with Rakefile, version, history, or README.
   Want to have your own version?
 Bump version in a separate commit!
-  That way I can ignored that commit when I pull.
+  That way I can ignore that commit when I pull.
 5. Send me a pull request.
 Bonus points for topic branches.